RetroArcade-kone-oamk/scriptit/README.md

 'Kiosk'-mode disables most settings, so players can't mess the system up too badly.

 'Kiosk'-mode can be disabled by using the Konami-code (up, up, down, down, left, right, left, right, B, A).
-When input correctly, emulationstation loading screen pops up brifly and the full menu is available again.
+When input correctly, emulationstation loading screen pops up brifly and both settings menus are available again.